je-an/jean-flight-indicator/README.md

 });

 // Create all indicator and pass the id of the html element
-// which shall be used as
+// which shall be used as container var speed = new FlightIndicator.Speed({
+        containerId: "speed-container"
+});
 var compass = new FlightIndicator.Compass({
     containerId: "compass-container"
 });